 Matyjek, M., Bayer, M., & Dziobek, I. (2020), Autistic Traits Affect Reward Anticipation but not Reception.
 Scientific Reports 10, 8396.
 (Open Access)

-Matyjek, M., Bayer, M., & Dziobek, I. (in prep), Reward Processing Across Autism and Autistic Traits: Brain and Pupillary Responses (working title).
+Matyjek, M., Bayer, M., & Dziobek, I. (2022), Reward Responsiveness across Autism and Autistic Traits – Evidence from Neuronal, Autonomic, and Behavioural Levels, medRxiv (preprint).

 The social motivation hypothesis of autism proposes that the social difficulties in this population may be rooted in diminished responsively to social stimuli and rewards.
 Thus, the question is whether individuals with autism (and those with higher autistic traits) find social rewards, like a smile, less rewarding than neurotypical individuals, and whether this pattern changes when facing monetary rewards.
 This project comprises two main studies.
 Read a lay summary of the first one here!

 Matyjek, M., Meliss, S., Dziobek, I., & Murayama, K. (2020), A Multidimensional View on Social and Non-social Rewards.
 Frontiers in Psychiatry, 11, 818.
 (Open Access)

 Matyjek, M., Bayer, M., & Dziobek, I. (2021), Pupillary Responses to Faces are Modulated by Familiarity and Rewarding Context.
 Brain Sciences, 11, 794.
 (Open Access)